 - Ice Storm Warning

 - High Wind Warning

 To participate in the Tone Alert Receiver System, persons or agencies obtain and maintain a tone alert receiver with proper frequency and tones.
 Tone alert receivers are small radio-type appliances available for purchase from $200-500.00 each.
 NOAA weather radios can be purchased for under $50.00

-If your agency/organization has a Tone Alert Receiver and you have not been receiving our weekly test messages every Thursday at 10 AM, it may be due to the narrow-banding requirement that was recently implemented by the Federal Communication Commission (FCC).
-Years ago frequencies were transmitted through wide-band and have been switched over to the narrow-band.
-As a result, the older Tone alert Radios may not receive narrow-band signals which are configured and transmitted in a more precise range than the wide-band.
-If your tone alert boxes are not compatible with the narrow-banding requirements, you may have to purchase a new Tone Alert Receiver box.
+If your agency/organization has a tone alert receiver and you have not been receiving our weekly test messages every Thursday at 10 AM, it may be due to the narrow-banding requirement that was recently implemented by the Federal Communication Commission (FCC).
+Years ago frequencies were transmitted through wide-band and have been switched over to narrow band.
+As a result, the older tone alert radios may not receive narrow band signals which are configured and transmitted in a more precise range than wide-band.
+If your tone alert boxes are not compatible with narrow banding requirements, you may have to purchase a new tone alert receiver box.
 We have outlined a few helpful tips to assist you with determining if your equipment requires a replacement.

 - Please ensure that your tone alert box is correctly installed and turned on.
-The following attachment will assist with this proces - Tone Alert Instructions
+The following attachment will assist with this process - Tone Alert Instructions.pdf

 - You can purchase an outdoor antenna to provide additional coverage to receive the tones.
 Placing the tone alert box near an exterior wall and an outside antenna can be a very cost effective solution.

-- If you still do not receive our weekly tests and/or weather updates (when inclement weather in affecting the County), you may need to purchase a new, narrow banded radio.
+- If you still do not receive our weekly tests and/or weather updates (when inclement weather is affecting the County), you may need to purchase a new, narrow banded radio.